partlybakedideas/hitchhikersguidetothegalaxy/CONTRIBUTING.md

 <br>

- None of our researchers in any field are allowed to accept any kind of discount, service ortreatment of any kind in return for editorial favors unless:
+ None of our researchers in any field are allowed to accept any kind of discount, service or treatment of any kind in return for editorial favors unless:

  * they have made a bona fide attempt to pay for a service in the normal way;